0xtengu/workshops/linux_rootkits/ftrace.md

 7.  ss -ant | grep 8081

-----[ Note: Recursion & Stability ]---------------------------------------

-Writing kernel code is dangerous.
-A mistake doesn't segfault the app; it panics the OS.

-1. SLEEPING IN ATOMIC CONTEXT (The #1 Crash Cause) Ftrace hooks execute in an "Atomic" or "Interrupt" context.
-   You CANNOT call functions that might sleep (wait) for I/O or memory.

-   - BAD:  kmalloc(..., GFP_KERNEL), prepare_creds()
-   - GOOD: kmalloc(..., GFP_ATOMIC), schedule_work()

-   If you need to do heavy lifting (like changing credentials), use a Workqueue to offload the task to a process context.

-2. RECURSION
-   If you hook `printk` and then call `printk` inside your hook, the kernel enters an infinite loop and crashes.

-   Defense:
-   - Check `within_module(parent_ip, THIS_MODULE)` in the trampoline.
-   - Use `ftrace_function_recursion` checks.

-3. INDIRECT BRANCH TRACKING (IBT)
-   On Intel Tiger Lake (11th Gen) and newer, the CPU enforces "Control-Flow Integrity."
-Jumping to a function that doesn't start with `ENDBR64` triggers a fault.

-   Standard ftrace is usually safe, but manual trampoline manipulation can trigger this.
-Our `ftrace_helper.h` manually toggles IBT off during hook installation to ensure compatibility with modern kernels (5.8+).

 ----[ Detection & Persistence ]-----------------------------------------------

 Once your rootkit is loaded, it is vulnerable to detection.